bakedpotato0/cs7810-intro-to-ke/project-deliverables/axioms.md

 * `Pharmacyaccess DisjointWith HospitalAccess` <br />
 A Hospital oftentimes contains its own Pharmacy, but the concern of PharmacyAccess is to supply an IndividualHuman with medication for treating a Condition outside of a Hospital setting.
 * `HealthcareAccess subClassOf HealthcareAccess Module some Healthcare` <br />
-If there is HealthcareAccess, then there is some level of Healthcare accessible.
+If there is HealthcareAccess, then there is some level of Healthcare service accessible.
 * `EndingFix subClassOf HealthcareAccess Module some HealthOutcome` <br />
-If there is an EndingFix, there is some (positive or negative) influence on a HealthOutcome.
+If there is an EndingFix, there is some (positive or negative) influence on the chance of a HealthOutcome.

 ## HealthOutcomes Module
 ![schema-diagram](schema-diagrams/HealthOutcomeModule.jpg)